Hireling Creation in Skyrim

 In the Factions tab, right-click and select New.
 Type 'hireling' in the filter, and then select CurrentHireling from the list and press OK.
 Back in the Factions tab, right-click the rank and change it to -1.

 You can delete the relationship from the Relationship tab as it's no longer required.
 It will be handled by the game.
 In the Keywords tab, right-click and choose Add from the context menu.
-In the filter in the Select Form dialog, type hireling and select JobHireling then click OK.
+In the filter in the Select Form dialogue, type hireling and select JobHireling, then click OK.